-This post is going to share the seven years that I’ve been making bread — this is the very best whole wheat bread recipe — after years of trial and error I have found the best, both to eat and to make.
+This post is going to share the nine years that I’ve been making 100% whole wheat bread — this is the very best whole wheat bread recipe — after years of trial and error I have found the best, both to eat and to make.
 It’s simple to do, and my tricks are REALLY going to help you!
 Great for sandwiches or on its own!